 Sift the flour and cut the butter in small cubes, then rub it in with your fingertips until the mixture resembles breadcrumbs.

-Add the egg yolk, sugar and lemon extract, then gradually add the water and mix until you get a firm dough.
+Add the egg yolk, sugar and salt, then gradually add the water and mix until you get a firm dough.